Paris - Ile De France

 You may want to discover the tomb of Louise Weber; the cabaret dancer, better known by her stage name La Goulue, invented the French cancan.

-Henri de Toulouse-Lautrec, who immortalized in his many drawings and paintings, is also buried there.
+Henri de Toulouse-Lautrec, who immortalised her in his many drawings and paintings, is also buried there.

 Writers and poets